zhuang-li/FactualSceneGraph/README.md

 Please refer to [Visual Genome](https://huggingface.co/datasets/visual_genome) to find the images and regions given the image and region ids.

 ### FACTUAL-MR dataset:
-FACTUAL-MR dataset is annotated with FACTUAL-MR instead of conventional scene graph for the ease of annotation.
+FACTUAL-MR dataset is annotated with FACTUAL-MR instead of a conventional scene graph for ease of annotation.
 todo: add cleaned FACTUAL-MR dataset

 ### VG Scene Graph dataset: